 Who can become a member?

-Penitentiary staff training academies in the countries that are member of the Council of Europe are eligible for EPTA membership.
+Penitentiary staff training academies in countries that are members of the Council of Europe are eligible for EPTA membership.
 Such training academies should provide on behalf of the national administration initial or continuous training to staff working in the penitentiary service.

 If a jurisdiction has more than one penitentiary staff training academy, each of them is eligible for membership.
-The decision if one or more staff training academies become member of EPTA is up to the national administration.
+The decision, if one or more staff training academies become members of EPTA, is up to the national administration.

 Click here to view the EPTA flyer and read about the benefits of being part of the EPTA network.